Toric Multivariate Gaussian Models from Symmetries in a Tree: Intersections of toric varieties and birational isomorphisms

-Since the ideals $I(\rho(V_1)), I(\rho(V_2))$ are binomial ideals under $F$, their sum is also binomial under~$F$.
-The radical of their sum is binomial under $F$, by \Cref{thm:eisenbud_sturmfels_binomial}.
-We conclude that $\rho(V_1\cap V_2)$ is a toric variety with vanishing ideal $\sqrt{I(\rho(V_1))+I(\rho(V_2))}$. \end{proof}
+Since the ideals~$I(\rho(V_1)), I(\rho(V_2))$ are binomial ideals under~$F$, their sum is also binomial under~$F$.
+The radical of their sum is binomial under~$F$, by \Cref{thm:eisenbud_sturmfels_binomial}.
+We conclude that~$\rho(V_1\cap V_2)$ is a toric variety with vanishing ideal~$\sqrt{I(\rho(V_1))+I(\rho(V_2))}$. \end{proof}

-\begin{remark} The results in this section involve projective varieties, so they can be applied to their corresponding affine cones.
-In particular, this applies to the affine varieties we study in this paper, such as $L_\T^{-1}$ and $\L_\G^{-1}$. \end{remark}
+\begin{remark} The results in this section involve projective varieties, but they also apply to the corresponding affine cones.
+In particular, this applies to the affine varieties we study in this paper, such as~$L_\T^{-1}$ and~$\L_\G^{-1}$. \end{remark}